-- (g) No order or decision arising out of a commission proceeding under Section 854 shall be reviewable in the court of appeal pursuant to subdivision (a) if the application for commission authority to complete the merger or acquisition was filed on or before December 31, 1998, by two telecommunications-related corporations including at least one which provides local telecommunications service to over one million California customers.
-These orders or decisions shall be reviewed pursuant to the Public Utilities Code in existence on December 31, 1998.
-SEC.
-4. - SEC.
-9. Section 5900 of the Public Utilities Code is amended to read: - 5900. (a) The holder of a state franchise shall comply with the provisions of Sections 53055, 53055.1, 53055.2, and 53088.2 of the Government Code, and any other customer service standards pertaining to the provision of video service established by federal law or regulation or adopted by subsequent enactment of the Legislature.
-All customer service and consumer protection standards under this section shall be interpreted and applied to accommodate newer or different technologies while meeting or exceeding the goals of the standards. - (b) The holder of a state franchise shall comply with provisions of Section 637.5 of the Penal Code and the privacy standards contained in Section 551 et seq. of Title 47 of the United States Code. - (c) The local entity shall enforce all of the customer service and protection standards of this section with respect to complaints received from residents within the local entity's jurisdiction, but it may not adopt or seek to enforce any additional or different customer service or other performance standards under Section 53055.3 or subdivision (q), (r), or (s) of Section 53088.2 of the Government Code, or any other authority or provision of law. - (d) The local entity shall, by ordinance or resolution, provide a schedule of penalties for any material breach by a holder of a state franchise of this section.
+- SEC.
+4. Section 5900 of the Public Utilities Code is amended to read: - 5900. (a) The holder of a state franchise shall comply with the provisions of Sections 53055, 53055.1, 53055.2, and 53088.2 of the Government Code, and any other customer service standards pertaining to the provision of video service established by federal law or regulation or adopted by subsequent enactment of the Legislature.
+All customer service and consumer protection standards under this section shall be interpreted and applied to accommodate newer or different technologies while meeting or exceeding the goals of the standards. - (b) The holder of a state franchise shall comply with provisions of Section 637.5 of the Penal Code and the privacy standards contained in Section 551 et seg. of Title 47 of the United States Code. - (c) The local entity shall enforce all of the customer service and 40 protection standards of this section with respect to complaints received from residents within the local entity's jurisdiction, but it may not adopt or seek to enforce any additional or different customer service or other performance standards under Section 53055.3 or subdivision (q), (r), or (s) of Section 53088.2 of the Government Code, or any other authority or provision of law.

+-13- SB 611

+(d) The local entity shall, by ordinance or resolution, provide a schedule of penalties for any material breach by a holder of a state franchise of this section.
 No monetary penalties shall be assessed for a material breach if it is out of the reasonable control of the holder.
 Further, no monetary penalties may be imposed prior to January 1, 2007.
-Any schedule of monetary penalties adopted

--11- SB 611

-1 pursuant to this section shall in no event exceed five hundred 2 dollars (\$500) for each day of each material breach, not to exceed 3 one thousand five hundred dollars (\$1,500) for each occurrence 4 of a material breach.
-However, if a material breach of this section 5 has occurred, and the local entity has provided notice and a fine 6 or penalty has been assessed, and if a subsequent material breach 7 of the same nature occurs within 12 months, the penalties may be 8 increased by the local entity to a maximum of one thousand dollars (\$1,000) for each day of each material breach, not to exceed three 10 thousand dollars (\$3,000) for each occurrence of the material breach.
-If a third or further material breach of the same nature 11 12 occurs within those same 12 months, and the local entity has 13 provided notice and a fine or penalty has been assessed, the 14 penalties may be increased to a maximum of two thousand five 15 hundred dollars (\$2,500) for each day of each material breach, not 16 to exceed seven thousand five hundred dollars (\$7,500) for each 17 occurrence of the material breach.
-With respect to video providers 18 subject to a franchise or license, any monetary penalties assessed 19 under this section shall be reduced dollar-for-dollar to the extent 20 any liquidated damage or penalty provision of a current cable 21 television ordinance, franchise contract, or license agreement 22 imposes a monetary obligation upon a video provider for the same 23 customer service failures, and no other monetary damages may be 24 assessed.
+Any schedule of monetary penalties adopted pursuant to this section shall in no event exceed five hundred dollars (\$500) for each day of each material breach, not to exceed one thousand five hundred dollars (\$1,500) for each occurrence of a material breach.
+However, if a material breach of this section has occurred, and the local entity has provided notice and a fine or penalty has been assessed, and if a subsequent material breach of the same nature occurs within 12 months, the penalties may be increased by the local entity to a maximum of one thousand dollars (\$1,000) for each day of each material breach, not to exceed three thousand dollars (\$3,000) for each occurrence of the material breach.
+If a third or further material breach of the same nature occurs within those same 12 months, and the local entity has provided notice and a fine or penalty has been assessed, the penalties may be increased to a maximum of two thousand five hundred dollars (\$2,500) for each day of each material breach, not to exceed seven thousand five hundred dollars (\$7,500) for each occurrence of the material breach.
+With respect to video providers subject to a franchise or license, any monetary penalties assessed under this section shall be reduced dollar-for-dollar to the extent any liquidated damage or penalty provision of a current cable television ordinance, franchise contract, or license agreement imposes a monetary obligation upon a video provider for the same customer service failures, and no other monetary damages may be assessed.